 Keep in mind that regardless of whether you invest in your own business or a regional center, your investment cannot be guaranteed by the US government or any other entity.

 To receive an EB5 green card with a $500,000 investment, you must invest in a Targeted Employment Area (TEA).
 A TEA is an area with an unemployment rate of 150 percent of America’s average, meaning the unemployment rate is one and a half times the current national average.
-A TEA is also considered a rural area with a population of less than 20,000.
+Rural areas with a population of less than 20,000 are also TEAs.

 Once you have made your investment, you may apply and qualify to participate in the EB5 visa program.
 Technically, you can petition for an EB5 green card while you are in the process of completing your full investment, but your immigration lawyer will advise you to apply after investing the total required amount, to increase your odds of an approved EB5 visa petition.